mtthsdzwn/2021-10-04-nl/index.md

   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 {% endcomment %}
 <p id="requirements">
-  <strong>Benodigdheden:</strong> Deelnemers moeten zelf een laptop met een Windows, macOS, of Linux besturingssysteem meenemen, waarop ze administratieve rechten hebben (dat wil zeggen: je moet zelf programma's kunnen installeren).
+  <strong>Benodigdheden:</strong> Vantevoren moet je enkele programma’s op je computer installeren (zie <a href="#setup">hieronder</a>).
+Het maakt niet uit of je computer met Windows, macOS, of Linux als besturingssysteem heeft.
 Een tablet of Chromebook volstaat niet.
-Voorafgaand aan de workshop moeten ze een aantal softwarepaketten installeren (zie <a href="#setup">hieronder</a>).
 </p>

 {% comment %}